GEG-ETHZ/pyflowdiagnostics/README.md

 # Flow Diagnostics Toolkit

 This repository provides a Python-based tool for flow diagnostics in reservoir simulation.
-To our knowledge, it is the first open-source, lightweight Python-based finite volume-based flow diagnostics tool coupled with commercial reservoir simulators.
+To our knowledge, it is the first open-source, lightweight Python-based flow diagnostics tool coupled with commercial reservoir simulators.

 ## Features
 - Read reservoir simulator outputs (fluxes, pore volume, cell connections, well info, etc.)